e-hat/efgl/README.md

 # efgl

+*I am currently working on a rewrite of this engine in Vulkan [here](https://github.com/e-hat/efvk)*

 ## About
 This engine is somewhere I can implement modern rendering techniques and hopefully make some beautiful images along the way.
 So far, this engine has successfully implemented the following features: